brokechubb/jakeybot-degen/README.md

 - **Automatic Detection**: The bot automatically detects when users share personal information and stores it
 - **Smart Recall**: When you ask questions, the bot searches its memory for relevant information
 - **Natural Integration**: Memory recall happens seamlessly during normal conversations
+- **Enhanced Database**: Shared database connection for better performance and reliability

 ### Examples